Model of a spin-$1/2$ electric charge in $F\left( B^2\right)$ modified Weyl gravity

 \section{Discussion and conclusions}

 In the present paper we have suggested two models of an electric charge, which for brevity was called an `electron'~\footnote{We have used here quotation marks, since it is so far unclear to what extent this model can be regarded as a model of a real electron.
 To clarify this question, additional theoretical studies are necessary, which would allow to get experimentally verifiable consequences.}.
 In both models, we have used the solutions obtained within $F(B^2)$ modified Weyl gravity of Ref.~\cite{Dzhunushaliev:2020dom}.
-The model of Sec.~\ref{m_n_0} ensures the electron charge and mass, but the spin of such an object is much smaller than $1/2$.
-In the model of Sec.~\ref{m_n_neq_0}, it is possible to get charge, mass, and spin equal to $1/2$ corresponding to a real electron [deriving a spin of $1/2$ in the system is provided by the choice of the specific value of the normalization constant $C^2_{m,n}$ from Eq.~\eqref{norm_const}].
+The models of Sections~\ref{m_n_0} and Sec.~\ref{m_n_neq_0} ensures the electron charge, mass and spin equal to $1/2$ corresponding to a real electron.

 The essence of the models is that one cuts out from Minkowski spacetime an interior region in the form of a torus, into which a spacetime described by a metric satisfying the equations of $F\left( B^2\right) $ modified Weyl gravity is embedded.
 To ensure the presence of a spin in such a {\it gravitating} system, it contains a Dirac spinor field.
 An interesting feature of modified Weyl gravity under consideration is the presence of solutions to the Dirac equation possessing finite energy, electric charge, and spin $1/2$.
 We have demonstrated that these quantities can be chosen so that they would coincide with those for a real electron.